We offer a variety of opportunities for students interested in learning about pediatrics at Yale School of Medicine in the Department of Pediatrics.

 The Department offers a sub-internship in pediatrics during which students, under supervision of faculty and residents, take on primary responsibility for the care of patients in our inpatient settings.
 We have orientation and a specific curriculum to guide the sub-intern experience.

-If you have further questions about elective or sub-internship opportunities please contact Dr. David Hersh, Director of the Electives and Sub-internship Programs in the Department of Pediatrics.
+If you have further questions about sub-internship opportunities please contact Dr. Heather Dahlquist, Director of the Sub-internship Program in the Department of Pediatrics.

 Grover Powers, MD Yale Pediatrics Minority Visiting Elective Program